 - Wakefield, RI 02879

-Contributions are not tax-deductible.
-If you make a reservation and your plans change, please let us know and we’ll apply your contribution towards a reservation at a future concert of your choice.
-In the unlikely event that this concert is cancelled, we’ll refund your contribution.
+If you make a reservation and your plans change, please let us know and we’ll apply your donation towards a reservation at a future concert of your choice.
+In the unlikely event that this concert is cancelled, we’ll refund your donation.